Managing Director

 Our Rākau Tautoko Practitioner Whānau

-We currently have sixteen Rākau Tautoko practitioners in our collective, we come together regularly and support each other in the work that we do.
+We currently have eight Rākau Tautoko practitioners in our collective, we come together regularly and support each other in the work that we do.
 Our Senior Practitioners support our Community Practitioners as per the tuakana-teina model.
 Read more about our key practitioners below.

 Senior Practitioners